 I hope that this post, along with the sample letter and template, helps you to write your letter of invitation for your parents, siblings, or friends’ visa application to Canada.
 Best of luck with their application!

 JK Legaspi is a permanent resident of Canada since 2018.
 She and her family lives in the beautiful Niagara Region.
 As the founder of Detour To Canada, she aims to help aspiring and future immigrants reach their Canadian dreams by sharing her family’s own immigration and newcomer story.

-Do you have some questions about visiting to Canada?
+Do you have some questions about visiting Canada?
 Ask them in the comments section.

-Do you find this article useful?
+Do you find this article helpful?
 Hit any of the share buttons below.

 6 thoughts on “How to Write a Letter of Invitation for a Visitor Visa Application to Canada”